 - Can potentially be deadly with dengue hemorrhagic fever if this is not the first episode

 Clothing, mosquito repellent and even mosquito netting to prevent mosquitoes.
-Parents should also take care to get rid of stagnant water in the house to prevent breeding of the Aedes mosquitoes.
+Parents should also take care to get rid of stagnant water in the house to prevent the breeding of the Aedes mosquitoes.

 Tips to alleviate symptoms

 Simple antipyretics such as paracetamol would be prescribed.
 Parents should follow the dosage and give accordingly.
-This can help to alleviate the muscle ache and joint pains that is very common in this illness.
+This can help to alleviate muscle ache and joint pains that are very common in this illness.
 There is no food that the child cannot eat or drink but a generous amount of fluid should be given to the child.

 By Dr Ellen Tay, Paediatrician.